 - The experiences of California outlined in this brief can help inform other states as they seek to build support for developing an MPA.

-A Master Plan for Aging (MPA) is a cross-sector, state-led strategic planning process that results in a roadmap that can help states transform the infrastructure and coordination of services for their rapidly aging population.
+A multisector plan for aging (MPA)1 is a cross-sector, state-led strategic planning process that results in a roadmap that can help states transform the infrastructure and coordination of services for their rapidly aging population.
 An MPA is a living document that provides a clear framework to address the needs of older adults, people with disabilities, and caregivers, for 10 years or more.
 An MPA:

 - Enables governors and/or legislative leaders to communicate a clear vision and priorities for their state;